AstarNetwork/astar-docs/docs/EVM/precompiles/index.md

 ## Third Party Util Precompiles

 This is a third-party set of utility libraries that provide helpers functions for writing EVM precompiles.
-It provides ABI encoding parser and builder, logging utils and execution guards. **Please note that it is neither developed nor supported by Astar Network.**
+It provides ABI encoding parser and builder, logging utils and execution guards.

-For more information see [the Moonbeam documentation](https://docs.moonbeam.network/builders/pallets-precompiles/precompiles/overview/).
+**Please note that it is neither developed nor supported by Astar Network.**

 # Usage example